damirsharip/instructions-of-buying-railway-tickets/README.md

 <p align="center"><img src="https://www.linkpicture.com/q/seat_1.png" width="70%" height="70%"></p>

-7. Choose the options for **Preferred seats** and **In one compartment.**

-**_Note_**: Seat selection is by range, and specific seats are not guaranteed until payment is made.
+**_Note_**: If you are buying more than one ticket, your ticket selection is a range.
+Hence, you can choose the preferred seat type.
 You’ll be assigned seat numbers after entering your card details.

 <p align="center"><img src="https://www.linkpicture.com/q/step7_1.png" width="70%" height="70%"></p>